dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

     1. Select a child box and process an update cascade in which that box is the cascade parent.
     2. If the outcome of that cascade is that a root descent box was identified, then skip the other child boxes.
+        (At time of writing that seems to be impossible.
+If no child box was found to satisfy the root descent conditions in the previous step then their update cascades shouldn't have a root descent outcome.)
     3. Otherwise continue with the next child box that hasn't had an update cascade.
     4. Continue until either all child boxes have finished or a root descent